yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 This is similar to how yuzu translates AArch64 instructions into AMD64 ones, with the use of Dynarmic.

-This JIT is a functionality that yuzu didn’t have implemented, simply because no other game required it… or needed it.
+The JIT service, which is required to use JIT compilation on retail titles, is a functionality that yuzu didn’t have implemented, simply because no other game had ever needed it.
+Additionally, there were some obstacles to implementing it in a direct way, since it requires calling custom code supplied by the game, something which was never needed by any previous service implementation.
 So, {{< gh-hovercard "8164" "some preliminary stubs aside" >}}, byte[] {{< gh-hovercard "8199" "implemented the HLE JIT service" >}} to have the `Hovercraft` emulator fully functional and `Super Mario 64` booting.

-{{< gh-hovercard "8261" "In a separate PR" >}}, byte[] adds documentation of how the HLE JIT pulgin operates.
+{{< gh-hovercard "8261" "In a separate PR" >}}, byte[] adds documentation of how the JIT service interface operates.
-Should help other open source projects if needed.
+This should help other open source projects, if needed.

-This isn’t enough to get Super Mario 64 playable, there are rendering issues to solve first.
+Of course, this wasn’t enough to get Super Mario 64 playable, as there were rendering issues to solve as well.
 It’s never that simple…

 Let's give a proper explanation.